ANNEX 2 - Conditions Consistent with the Operating Schedule

 All shift runners are registered first aiders.
 At least one first aider on duty at all times.

-Noise precautions management and monitoring controls Management to ensure that during the final hour of trading appropriate announcements are made to remind patrons of the need to leave the premises quietly without causing annoyance, nuisance or disturbance to local residents.
+Management to ensure that during the final hour of trading appropriate announcements are made to remind patrons of the need to leave the premises quietly without causing annoyance, nuisance or disturbance to local residents.

 No speakers for amplification of music shall be placed on the outside of the premises or on the outside of any building forming a part of the premises, or in any lobby area that will project loud music externally.